Najsztub/jtagGUI/README.md

 Current version allows for BSDL parsing and saving into an SQLite DB, device detection, pin mapping, SAMPLE instruction BSR reading and simple pin state setting.

-Example of the programme running on a real device below:
+Example of the program running on a real device below:

 ![jtagGUI Screenshot](img/screenshot.png)